astropy/astropy/docs/visualization/wcsaxes/index.rst

     overlay[1].set_axislabel('Declination (J2000)')

 In the rest of this documentation we will assume that you have kept a reference to the axes object, which we will refer to as ``ax``.
-However, we also include notes when things can be done directly using the pyplot interface.
+However, we also note when something can be done directly with the pyplot interface.

 WCSAxes supports a number of advanced plotting options, including the ability to control which axes to show labels on for which coordinates, overlaying contours